sea2293/FWS-Endangered-Species-PDA/README.md

 Who or what is affected by this problem?
-Everyone
-Ecosystems
+- Everyone,
+- Ecosystems,
-Industries and financial markets
+- Industries and financial markets

 Why is solving this problem a priority?
-Financial cost/value of provided services
+- Financial cost/value of provided services,
-Protection of ecosystem services
+- Protection of ecosystem services,
-Protection from our own extinction
+- Protection from our own extinction

 What other groups/stakeholders need to be involved in scoping and implementing this project?
-Policy makers
+- Policy makers,
-Corporations (corporate accountability)
+- Corporations (corporate accountability),
-consumers
+- Consumers

 Goals:
-Highlight discrepancies between highly - funded and less-funded/non-funded species (equity) Highlight need for ESA funding (effectiveness) Highlight the cost of extinction (efficiency)
+- Highlight discrepancies between highly - funded and less-funded/non-funded species (equity),

-Actions:
+- Highlight need for ESA funding (effectiveness),
+- Highlight the cost of extinction (efficiency)

+Data analysis:
-EDA of categorical variables (group, listing status, ) Look at distributions
+- EDA of categorical variables (group, listing status, )
+- Look at distributions
-EDA of numerical variables (compare fws / total spending per group, compare  fws / total spending between top funded and least funded.
+- EDA of numerical variables (compare fws / total spending per group, compare  fws / total spending between top funded and least funded.
-Do the top funded have anything in common?
+- Do the top funded have anything in common?
-Other ideas:
-maybe highlight how many species are petitioned/ how long they have been on waiting list How many years has (subset of species) been listed? (effectiveness of listing/protection) Data analysis:
-What is the estimated cost of ecosystem services?
-Is there a correlation between species budget and recovery plans?
+- Is there a correlation between species budget and recovery plans?
-Correlation between budget and number of recovery actions?
+- Correlation between budget and number of recovery actions?

+Future ideas:
+- Highlight how many species are petitioned/ how long they have been on waiting list,
+- How many years has (subset of species) been listed? (effectiveness of listing/protection)

 Citations: